ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 ![shot3](./bandit22_23_captures/shot3.png)
 ![shot4](./bandit22_23_captures/shot4.png)

-This is because the script uses `whoami` to select the user in var `$myname` which in this case is bandit22 - the current user.
+This is because the script uses `whoami` to set the user in var `$myname` which in this case is bandit22 - the current user.

 The file `/tmp/8169b67bd894ddbb4412f91573b38db3` is also defined using the current user.